sernaferna/ds-wireframes/README.md

 No automated testing, no automated deployments, no automated _anything,_ just the React app.

-## ds-wf-be
+## ds-api

-This project serves as a back-end API to service the **ts-wireframe** project.
+This project serves as a back-end API to service the React project.
 Anything that isn't hard-coded might as well be, and coding practices aren't intended to be followed; it's not "real" code.

 Uses **node-json-db** under the covers, which reads from a local JSON file (`dsDB.json`).
 The data file is not checked into source control (_just in case_ sensitive data ever gets added there during testing), but there is a sample file in `src/helpers/dsDB.json` that can be copied to the root directory as a starting point for testing purposes if there is a desire to start from scratch.

 ## common

 This is just a library with common code (e.g. commonly used type definitions that are returned from APIs but also used in the UI app).
-It is _not_ shared "properly" by other projects, it's a hacked together approach, but at least code doesn't have to be duplicated across projects.

 ## refparse